 "The Vegas Renormalization."
 Sheldon is locked out of the apartment with the others in Las Vegas, and has to stay with Penny.
 After a night full of his usual unreasonable demands, he surprises her and everyone by sincerely thanking her for letting him stay.
 It's not much, but coming from Sheldon it's remarkably touching.

 Leonard: You know, Sheldon really doesn't care when you pay him back.
-It's one of the few eccentricities that doesn't make you want to... you know... kill him.
+It's one of the few idiosyncrasies that doesn't make you want to... you know... kill him.

 Despite being a general tear-jerking and heart-breaking episode "The Maternal Capacitance" has one heart warming bit.
 It is of cause how Sheldon and Leonard's mother hit it off, feeling comfortable around each other and ultimately play a game together really gives a soft inner core to what is a really harsh and heart-breaking episode.